ZAPaDASH04/LEGO-Batman-Archipelago-Mod/README.md

 - Lastly move APConnect.txt from this folder to be in the Steam folder that has the LEGOBatman.exe (Steam folder, NOT Reloaded folder).
     - You can easily access this folder by right clicking the game in Steam, "Manage", then "Browse local files".

-#### Setup AP game
+## Setup AP game
 - Set up an AP game using the lego_batman_1.apworld
     - If you aren't familiar with archipelago, please use the command &apworld and/or &template in the archipelago discord server.
 - Open the APConnect.txt file (should be in the same folder as LEGOBatman.exe) and add the AP info.
 Follow instructions on the first line.
+(Do not delete the instructions on first line)
 - In "Configure Mods" of Reloaded II, enable LB1 Archipelago.
     - LB1 Client Connector should be a filled red box.
     - Please note that this does NOT support any other mods to LB1.